Data Security Notice

 Subject: Notice of Data Security Incident

-This is to notify all affected individuals about two data security incidents that involved a limited number of our members’ personal information.
+This is to notify affected individuals about a data security incident that involved a limited number of our members’ personal information.
 At Equitas Health, we take the privacy and security of our members’ personal information very seriously.
 This is why we are informing you about steps you can take to protect your personal information.

 What happened?
 On January 8, 2019, Equitas Health learned of unusual activity in its email system.
 Equitas Health conducted an investigation and determined that an employee’s email account had been subject to unauthorized access.

 What information was involved?
 The following information may have been involved: names, dates of birth, patient account and medical record numbers, prescription information, medical history and procedure information, physician names, diagnoses, treatment and clinical information, and health insurance information.
 For a limited number of individuals, Social Security numbers and driver’s license numbers may have also been affected.

 What are we doing?
 Upon discovery, Equitas Health immediately launched internal investigations and reported the matter to appropriate authorities.
 We also retained an independent third party forensics firm to investigate, and sought the advice of legal counsel and cybersecurity experts.
 We regret that this incident occurred and want to assure our members that Equitas Health has also added additional security features and taken other steps to minimize the chance that an event like this can occur in the future.

 We are also providing notice on our website to ensure all potentially affected individuals are informed about the incident.